HAVE A HAPPY DAY!

 “Can I still go on seeing you?” he asked.

-She couldn’t give him up now, just like that.
-Temporize, she told herself.
+I couldn’t give him up now, just like that.
+Temporize, I told myself.
 Play for time.
 Cry later.

-They walked to Commons.
+We walked to Commons.
 His mother really had come for Thanksgiving.
-She was staying in the apartment with “Yates” on the doorbell; he had kept it after the wedding to have a place to escape to.
+She was staying in the apartment with “Yates” on the doorbell; he’d kept it after the wedding as a place to escape to.
 She was also job-hunting, she might move out from the East, he was her only child.
-Sophie nodded.
+I nodded.
 And nodded.
-What could she say?
+What could I say?
 He went on, suddenly a fountain of information.
-The new Mrs. Yates was called Bridget, she’d had to give up school this year because of the baby, she was a good sport ….
+The new Mrs. Yates was called Mary, she’d had to give up school this year because of the baby, she was a good sport ….

-They sat thigh by thigh in the Hole.
-The buddy who was learning German from a prostitute passed their booth and waved.
+Thigh by thigh we sat in the Hole.
+The buddy who was learning German from a prostitute passed and waved.
 He must have known all along.
-Sophie felt dirty.
+I felt dirty.

 “I wish we could run away to Alaska together,” Will said.

 “I wish it had been you I met last May,” he said.

 “I wish I were a better person,” he said.
 That’s about as contrite as he got.

 He called on Thanksgiving, around ten o’clock, from a phone booth on the corner near his in-laws.
 “I had to get out for some air,” he said.
 I was ready to meet him, but he had to go back.